niza25/Drawbsurd-game-client/README.md

 - To practice websockets - in this case Socket.io
 - To create something fun
+- To practice working on a project in a team
 - **[To showcase disciplined git usage](#my-git-workflow)**